oracle-livelabs/developer/orcl-blockchain-platform/4-labs-obp-application/obp-apex-application.md

 APEX is a low-code development platform that enables you to build scalable, secure enterprise apps, with world-class features, that can be deployed anywhere.

-Estimated Lab Time: --find out--
+Estimated Lab Time: 15 mi

 ### Objectives